KaveriRaut/MERN_App/README.md

 - ✨ Update and edit tasks, appointments, and notes
 - ✨ Delete and remove tasks, appointments, and notes
 - ✨ Organize tasks, appointments, and notes into different categories
-- ✨ Set due dates and reminders for tasks and appointments
 - ✨ Responsive and mobile-friendly design

 ## Technologies Used 💻:
-### 🛠️ MongoDB: A NoSQL database for storing task, appointment, and note data.
+- 🛠️ MongoDB: A NoSQL database for storing task, appointment, and note data.
-### 🛠️ Express: A back-end framework for building APIs and handling HTTP requests.
+- 🛠️ Express: A back-end framework for building APIs and handling HTTP requests.
-### 🛠️ React: A front-end library for building user interfaces.
+- 🛠️ React: A front-end library for building user interfaces.
-### 🛠️ Node.js: A JavaScript runtime for server-side development.
+- 🛠️ Node.js: A JavaScript runtime for server-side development.